jxcore/jxcore/doc/api/jxcore-feature-internal-recovery.markdown

 # Internal Recovery

-In addition to recovering the process of a crashed applications by external [monitoring process](jxcore-command-monitor.html), JXcore also provides automatic Internal Process Recovery as well as Internal Thread Recovery (for code running in multi-threaded mode).
+In addition to recovering the process of a crashed applications by external [monitoring process](jxcore-command-monitor.html), JXcore also provides automatic Internal Process Recovery as well as Internal Instance Recovery (for code running in multitasking mode).

 ## Internal Process Recovery

-Internal Process Recovery  can be enabled by attaching any callback to `restart` event **inside a main thread**.
+Internal Process Recovery  can be enabled by attaching any callback to `restart` event **inside a main instance**.
 When an exception occurs inside the application, the callback is invoked and you can decide if to allow restart of the entire process or not.
 Also, this is a good opportunity to save some data used by the application, which would otherwise be lost after the crash.